-Only fifteen states allow suits directly under their state constitutions, but those claims often die based on confusing caselaw and immunities.
+Only seventeen states allow suits directly under their state constitutions, but those claims often die based on confusing caselaw and immunities.

 While most of the 50 states allow for limited tort claims against government officials, they are riddled with exceptions and immunities.

 Check out this report's press release and contact our media team for additional information.

 |New Mexico||A –|